 With the help of Text Blocks, you can add headlines, normal text, quotes, and formulas to your Dashboard.

-The tables give you an overview of your project in form of a table and the table can contain the following information.
+The tables give you an overview of your project in form of a table and it can contain the following information:

-Requirements Table: Displays a list of all of your requirements in your project.
+Requirements Table: displays a list of all of your Requirements for your project

-The charts block is similar to the Valispace Analysis Module.
+The charts block is similar to the Valispace Analyses Module.
 This function gives the user an overview of your project in form of a chart.